KoenVanduffel/CR-6_Klipper/README.md

 ## Now we can make the actual firmware to be flashed to the printer mainboard

+For convenience precompiled firmwares have been provided in the firmware directory.
+For now the BTT CR6 is tested and in use by myself, the stock Creality one is only confirmed to connect properly to my old 4.5.2 board.
+I have not actually printed with it.
+Please mention your mileage so I can confirm their working.

 For all stock creality boards set the following config:
 ```bash